 Anybody wanting to rent a property through Boxall Brown & Jones will be required to provide us with details of people from whom we will be able to request references.
 References enable the landlord to make an informed decision on whether or not you will be a suitable applicant for their property and we would be more than happy to guide you through the application process if required.

-I have been told that I need to pay an application fee when applying to take on a property, what is this?
+I have been told that I need to pay a holding fee?

 Do I have to sign a lease with my landlord?